samillamacedo/RemotePLAY/README.md

 # What do you need
--Arduino Uno/Nano/Mega or similar
+*Arduino Uno/Nano/Mega or similar
--infrared receiver
+*infrared receiver
--remote control
+*remote control
--jumpers
+*jumpers

-##How to Install - Hardware
+## How to Install - Hardware
 1. Consult infrared receiver datasheet
 2. Use the jumpers to connect the infrared receiver to the arduino plataform
 ![](https://github.com/samillamacedo/RemotePLAY/blob/master/Circuit.png)